OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
     ```

-2. If you're using Android version M or later, request the permission at run time from the user: See [https://developer.android.com/training/permissions/requesting.html](https://developer.android.com/training/permissions/requesting.html "Request App Permissions") for more details.
+2. If you're using Android version Android 6 (API level 23) or later, request the permission at run time from the user: See [https://developer.android.com/training/permissions/requesting.html](https://developer.android.com/training/permissions/requesting.html "Request App Permissions") for more details.

 3. Get the IMEI: